Critical cones for sufficient second order conditions in PDE constrained optimization: Second order sufficient conditions

 \section{Second order sufficient conditions}

 In this section, we establish the sufficient second order optimality conditions.
-In the sequel, $\bar u$ will denote a control of $\uad$ satisfying \eqref{E2.17}.
+In what follows, $\bar u$ will denote a control of $\uad$ satisfying \eqref{E2.17}.
 We denote by $\bar y$ and $\bar\varphi$ the associated state and adjoint state.

 As mentioned in the introduction, we have to extend the cone $C_{\bar u}$ to formulate the second order sufficient conditions for optimality.

 Looking at $J'(\bar u;v)$ for every $\tau > 0$ we consider the extended cone